 Kamala – The Ugandan Giant

-In an interview made before his passing, James Harris opened up about the history of his Kamala character.
+In an interview made before his passing, James Harris opened up about his Kamala character’s history.

-“I had started doing [the Kamala gimmick] in England.
-When I came back to the United States, [Jerry] Lawler and Jerry Jarrett came up with the name ‘Kimala.’
+"I had started doing [the Kamala character] in England.
+When I came back to the United States, Jerry Lawler and Jerry Jarrett came up with the name ‘Kimala.’